 6. Deal with problems as they come up.
 Don’t ignore everyday problems — but don’t stress out about them either.
 Instead, figure out how to handle them.
 If you’re not sure what to do, ask for help and advice from others.

-3. Eat healthy foods.
+7. Eat good foods.
 What you eat affects your mood, energy, and stress level.
-Eating healthy doesn't mean avoiding all treats — it goes back to that balance thing again.
-It's OK to treat yourself to ice cream occasionally if you ate a salad or turkey on whole wheat for lunch.
-But if ice cream and sweets are your main source of fuel, you're likely to crash or feel cranky — and stressed!
+Choose foods that are good for you.
+You don’t have to avoid all treats.
+But if sweets are your main source of fuel, you're likely to crash or feel cranky — and stressed!

 8. Get enough sleep.
 After a long day of school and activities, you might feel like staying up late.
 Maybe you’ve still got homework to finish.
 Or you want time to talk to friends or binge-watch that show you like.
 But going to bed late doesn’t leave enough time for sleep when you need to get up early for school.
 Without enough sleep, you’re more likely to feel stressed over the day’s ups and downs.